North Dakota Survivor Benefits

 E-mail: [email protected]

-Website: ndus.edu
+Website: und.edu

 In addition to the above, North Dakota Workforce Safety & Insurance may grant scholarships to the surviving spouse or children.
 The scholarships are paid directly to the school and include tuition, books, and fees at an accredited college or an institution of technical education.
 The maximum amount payable is $10,000 per year for no more than 5 years.
-See Retraining Assistance or the Workers’ Compensation section above for contact information.

-(Reference: N.D.
-Century Code, Sections 15-10-18.4, 15-10-18.5, 65-05-20.1)
+Reference: N.D.
+Century Code, Sections 15-10-18.4, 15-10-18.5, 65-05-20.1

 NON-PROFIT OR PRIVATE ORGANIZATIONS